 I have forgotten my login password for Aurora

 To receive a new password, please phone Lunarc support on 0462224454 (+46462224454 outside Sweden) from the mobile phone you have registered in SUPR.
 Additional questions will be asked to verify your identity.

-Could your send my one time password to my new mobile phone number?
+Could your send my one time password for pocket pass activation to my new mobile phone number?

 What is the maximum job time on Aurora?

 This has not been changed.
 We still allow batch jobs to ask for up to 168 hours, which is 7 days.

 Could you please install software for me

 Many packages that were installed in standard locations have now been moved to the module system.
 Please search for the package using module spider before contacting the helpdesk.

 I can not find my software package in the module system

 On Aurora a hierarchical module naming scheme is deployed.
 This is explained in a special software guide.
 Please contact Lunarc support if you cannot locate your package with the module spider command.